The Best Ways to Find Secondhand Cars and Campervans for Sale in New Zealand

 The Pros of Local Buy & Sell Groups

 - Vehicles are convenient to view from your location.

 The Cons of Local Buy & Sell Groups

 - Mostly locals use these groups, so they often want the best price for the vehicle

 Backpacker Car Buy & Sell Groups

-Additionally, there are backpacker car Buy & Sell groups where travellers list their used cars and campervans after their travels.
-Take a look at this Backpacker Cars Buy&Sell New Zealand group.
-For more advice on using Facebook Groups, see15 Simple Tips to Kill It on Backpacking Facebook Groups.
+Additionally, there are backpacker car Buy & Sell groups where travellers list their used cars and campervans once they have completed their travels.
+Take a look at the 5 Must Join Facebook Groups for Backpackers in New Zealand for some groups you can join, some of which are dedicated to selling backpacker vehicles.
+For more advice on using Facebook Groups, see the 15 Simple Tips to Kill It on Backpacking Facebook Groups.

-- Lots of choice for cars with camping gear
+- Lots of choices for cars and campervans with camping gear

 - Most cars are sold from Auckland or Christchurch, which isn’t always convenient

-- Cars listed are conveniently located in the local area for a viewing
+- The vehicles listed are conveniently located in the local area for a viewing

 - Backpacker hostel notice boards might have a few bargains from travellers wanting to make a quick sale